 - be written within the past six months

 - give the date of any diagnosis and details on the diagnosis

-- state that it is likely to impact on your studies and give details
+- state that it is likely to impact on your studies, and explain how.

-If you do not have evidence but did receive support at school, please send a copy of your school support profile or details of any adjustments you received such as extra time in exams.
+If you do not have this evidence but you received support at school, please send or show us a copy of your school support profile or details of any adjustments you received such as extra time in exams.

 We offer a range of information, advice and support for students with disabilities: